Rahul5733/pubsub-publisher/README.md

 ```

 **How to deploy on the cloud run**
-clone the repo, authenticate on the GCP with your terminal and run:
+clone the repo, authenticate on the GCP with your terminal, and run:

 `gcloud builds submit --tag gcr.io/PROJECT_NAME/CONTAINER_REPO`

-This will push the image on the cloud, Now you can simply start a cloud run service using GCP console or from the terminal.
-YOu need to choose the image pushed in the container registry and service accout(with all the permissons required) for it.
+This will push the image to the cloud, Now you can simply start a cloud-run service using the GCP console or from the terminal.
+You need to choose the image pushed in the container registry and service accout(with all the permissions required) for it.